shpell - a command line Spell Checker

 In a famous UNIX infomercial made by Bell Labs in the early 1980s, Brian W. Kernighan is constructing a small spell checker to demonstrate the use of UNIX shell pipes.
 While doing so, he's casually resting his terminal keyboard on his outstretched legs and looks very cool and laid back.
 This is my attempt at emulating that behavior, in the hope that I too will one day become cool.

 Shpell is linted with shellcheck.
-This page has been checked with shpell.
+This site is semi-regularly checked with shpell (and sometimes I even correct the errors found).

 - Tested with English dictionaries only.